HandsOnDataViz/book/docs/HandsOnDataViz.md

 in this tutorial.
 For example, you could use *Resize Points by Value* functionality in the *Data Selection* menu to transform your point map into a symbol map, where larger circles represent larger numeric values (such as more people injured in a crash).
-If you have textual categorical data, such as a contributing crash factor in our dataset (e.g., passing too closely, driver inexperience, etc.), you could use *Style by Value* functionality to apply different colors to different crash categories.
+You can also visualize textual categorical data, such as that stored in *CONTRIBUTING FACTOR VEHICLE 1* column of the dataset (with values such as: passing too closely, driver inexperience, etc.), by applying *Style by Value* functionality to use different colors for different crash categories.

 At this point you should have a functional interactive point map that continuously updates to show fatal crashes in New York City in the past